 United Managers Japan Inc (“UMJ”) was founded in December 2004 with the goal of providing the best operational environment for highly capable fund managers to manage funds and to supply to Japanese domestic and foreign investors with the best investment opportunities.

 Our corporate objective is to provide high risk-adjusted returns exhibiting high investment management skills starting with Japanese equities, using various investment management styles in various asset classes to meet the needs of our investors.

 UMJ is the very first company in Japan to launch a Hedge Fund incubation platform and so far during the first 10 years, we have launched various funds.
-We have mainly focused on Japanese long short funds, but also, long only products, private equity funds and funds investing into Russia and Myanmar.
+We have mainly focused on Japanese long short funds, but also, long only products and private equity funds.

 We have invited leading professionals from those areas to manage our funds, and we provide our unique investment opportunities to mainly institutional investors in Japan and Overseas.